 3.3.1 Spatial distribution

 As described in Section 2.2, the emission optimization is conducted for anthropogenic sectors (i.e., S0Aopt) and wetland sector (i.e., S0Wopt).
-The global total methane emissions are same for S0Aopt and S0Wopt, but there are different allocations for anthropogenic and wetland sectors and different spatial distributions as well, depending on the spatial distributions of the initial emission dataset.
+Global total methane emissions are the same for S0Aopt and S0Wopt, but there are different allocations for anthropogenic and wetland sectors and different spatial distributions as well, depending on the spatial distributions of the initial emission dataset.
 Here we analyze the sensitivity of sector optimization on spatial distribution of methane predictions.
-Figures 9 and 10 show the spatial distributions of the differences in the methane emissions and surface methane concentrations between S0Aopt and S0Wopt during the four time periods (i.e., 1980-1989, 1990-1999, 2000-2006, and 2007-2017).
-Surface methane concentrations are always lower in Aopt than Wopt over tropics (e.g., 15o S-10o N) during the four periods.
-This is mainly due to much lower wetland emissions in S0Aopt than in S0Wopt (Figure 10), which dominates the total emissions over these regions (e.g., Tropical South America and Central Africa).
+Figures 9 and 10 show the spatial distributions of the differences in the methane emissions and surface methane abundance between S0Aopt and S0Wopt during the four periods (i.e., 1980-1989, 1990-1999, 2000-2006, and 2007-2017).
+Surface methane is always lower in Aopt than Wopt in the tropics (e.g., 15o S-10o N) during the four periods.
+This is mainly due to much lower wetland emissions in S0Aopt than in S0Wopt (Figure 10), which dominates total emissions over these regions (e.g., tropical South America and Central Africa).
 There is not much difference in surface methane predictions over low and high Southern Hemisphere (e.g., 15-90o S) between the two simulations.
-This is mainly due to higher anthropogenic emissions in S0Aopt compensate lower wetland emissions and therefore the differences in the total emissions are very small, within 0.1 Tg yr-1 (Figure 10).
+This is mainly because larger anthropogenic emissions in S0Aopt compensate smaller wetland emissions and therefore the differences in the total emissions are very small, within 0.1 Tg yr-1 (Figure 10).
 Unlike Southern Hemisphere, surface methane concentrations are in general higher in S0Aopt than S0Wopt in the Northern Hemisphere, especially over Eastern U.S. and Eurasia, due to much higher anthropogenic emissions in S0Aopt.
-The lower surface methane concentrations in S0Aopt over Northern Canada are due to much lower wetland emissions in S0Aopt.
+The lower surface methane values in S0Aopt over northern Canada are due to much lower wetland emissions in S0Aopt.

 Figure 11 shows the methane growth rates simulated by Aopt and Wopt during the four time periods.
 Global mean methane growth rates simulated by Aopt and Wopt are very consistent during the four periods, with growth rates decreasing from 1980s to 1990s, stabilizing during 2000-2006, and increasing after 2007.
-During 1980s and 1990s, methane growth rates in both S0Aopt and S0Wopt increase over most of globe except a decrease over Russia, due to significant decreases in the anthropogenic emissions (mainly from energy sector) over former Soviet Union consistent with previous studies (Dlugokencky et al., 2011).
-During 2000-2006, methane growth rates increase significantly over East Asia in both S0Aopt and S0Wopt while they decreases over Tropical South America and Central Africa in S0Wopt but not in Aopt.
-This is mainly due to the decreases in wetland emissions in the S0Wopt case, while wetland emissions are constant for each year in Aopt case.
-After 2007, both Aopt and Wopt suggest large increases in methane growth rates over East Asia (mainly due to increases in anthropogenic emissions) by up to ~38 ppb yr-1 with smaller increases elsewhere (< 7 ppb yr-1) but noticeable increases over Arctic ( > 7 ppb yr-1).
-This relatively large methane growth over Arctic mainly occur after 2014, possibly due to a sharp decrease in OH levels during 2014-2015.
+During the 1980s and 1990s, methane growth rates in both S0Aopt and S0Wopt increase over most of the globe except a decrease over Russia, due to significant decreases in anthropogenic emissions (mainly from energy sector) in the former Soviet Union consistent with previous studies (Dlugokencky et al., 2011).
+During 2000-2006, methane growth rates increase significantly over East Asia in both S0Aopt and S0Wopt while they decrease over tropical South America and Central Africa in S0Wopt but not in Aopt.
+This is mainly due to decreases in wetland emissions in the S0Wopt case, while wetland emissions are constant for each year in Aopt case.
+After 2007, both Aopt and Wopt suggest large increases in methane growth rates over East Asia (mainly due to increases in anthropogenic emissions) by up to ~38 ppb yr-1 with smaller increases elsewhere (< 7 ppb yr-1) but noticeable increases over the Arctic ( > 7 ppb yr-1).
+This relatively large methane growth over the Arctic mainly occurs after 2014, possibly due to a sharp decrease in OH levels during 2014-2015.

-As discussed in Sections 3.1 and 3.2, the similarity in S0Aopt and S0Wopt simulation results suggests that for 3-dimensional chemistry transport models, reasonable estimations in the global methane total emissions are critical for global methane predictions despite the uncertainties in the spatial distribution of the emissions and in the estimations of individual sources, which are more important for regional methane predictions.
+As discussed in Sections 3.1 and 3.2, the similarity in S0Aopt and S0Wopt simulation results suggests that for 3-dimensional chemistry transport models, reasonable estimates of total global methane emissions are critical for global methane predictions despite the uncertainties in the spatial distribution of the emissions and in the estimates of individual sources, which are more important for regional methane predictions.
 At the same time, accurate estimates of individual sources are necessary to attribute methane trend and variability into individual sources.

 3.3.2 Source tagged tracers